 My name is Dávid Takács

-In 2018, after he left his home country Hungary to work for a Swedish tech start-up in Stockholm, Dávid joined two other data scientists at Scania Connected Services.
-“A friend told me Scania was a good company to work for.”
-The team he became a part of had the character of an agile start-up, transforming into an all cloud-based service business.
-“During my first 18 months we visited dealers and customers to learn about their daily operations on-site.
-I experienced that we have a lot of interesting data, valuable for development of their respective business and the transport sector.”
+Dávid left his native land Hungary five years ago, to work for a Swedish tech start-up in Stockholm.
+Later, while he was looking for new assignments he turned to Scania, and joined this new data scientist group with two other developers.
+The small department had the character of an agile start-up, transforming traditional IT management into a totally cloud-based service business for the transport sector.
+To fully understand the business and the customer demands they started with a real hands-on reality check: “During my first 18 months we visited dealers and customers to learn about their daily operations on-site.
+I found that we have a lot of interesting data, which is valuable for the development of their respective businesses and for the whole transport sector,” he says.

 Dávid’s department now consists of six data scientists and he is a key member of the team.
 With his extensive experience of software engineering and machine learning, he has become a popular mentor for younger developers.
 Working for Scania in Sweden also means that Dávid sees a bright future ahead for him and his family.
 He lives near the office in Södertälje with his wife and two little boys, and sometimes has the chance to work from home.
 The family spends most of their free time together exploring outdoor activitets in the green sorrundings.